Skip to content

 curl http://127.0.0.1:9090/metrics

-After installing Prometheus using apt, yum, dnf, etc., it is also likely to have,
+After installing Prometheus, it is also likely to have,

 • installed a local Prometheus Node Exporter,

-• created and started 2 services for Prometheus and Prometheus Node Exporter,
+• created and started 2 services to manage Prometheus and the Node Exporter,

 • created a specific user called prometheus that both services are running under.